Financial Analysis

 Methods of Financial Analysis

-- Past Performance - Ratios are compared across historical time periods for the same firm (e.g., the last 5 years) to identify trends, progress, and areas of concern.
+- Past Performance - Ratios are compare between the historical time periods for the same firm for example, the last 5 years to identify trends, progress, and areas of concern.

 - Comparative Performance - Ratios are compared with those of similar firms within the same industry.
 This helps assess the company’s competitive position.
 Ratios are typically calculated by dividing one account balance (or group of balances) from the balance sheet or income statement by another.
 Examples include: